 Strong Bad: And that was our road trip.
 Or, more accurately our car trip, since we didn't go on any roads.
 Or, even more accurately, our car, since we didn't go on any trips either.

 - Find The Alleged Car.
 Go on road trip with it.
-Use said Alleged Car for something it never was meant to.
+Break down multiple times and hack together fixes using absolutely sketchy methods and whatever the hell is lying around for parts.
+Use said Alleged Car for something it never was meant to, most likely failing at it in a photogenic and hilarious manner.
 Congratulations, you just made an episode of Roadkill!

 - A minor plot in Volume 3 of Simple Complications is Ted and Lyle going on a roadtrip.
 It's mostly just used for one off jokes in between the more serious storyline that took over that volume.